Jonathan-Gander/IconsMaker/README.md

 In file `Tools.swift`, it is just extensions and struct I need.
 Nothing to do here.

 ### Icon drawing
 What is interesting for you is `IconDemo`.
 It is where you will create your own icon.
-You can modify everything here but please note:
+You can modify everything here or create your own View but please note:

 - `size` Binding is used by `ContentView` to modify your icon size and generate an image from.
 You have to use it to size your icon.
 - You also need to use this `size` value for all shapes you want to draw.
 Otherwise, if you set constant values it will not change in different scale and your icon will be weird.